vovavasylyna/website/pages/now.md

 **Learning and Fun**

 - Building personal websites and blogs using static site generators and web development frameworks like Hugo, Jekyll, and Zola.
+Here's the [colophon](colophon.html) for my website.